nhsbsa/nhsbsa-digital-playbook/src/development/index.md

 ---
-layout: collection
+layout: article
-title: "Development at the NHSBSA"
+title: "Development"
 description: "How we develop at the NHSBSA"
 tags: home
 order: 10
+related:
+  title: Articles
-collection_tag: dev
+  tag: dev
-pagination:
-  data: collections.dev
-  size: 50
 ---